PaulioRandall/go-trackable/README.md

   // Wrap returns a copy of the receiving error with the passed cause.
   Wrap(cause error) error

+  // AsError returns a shallow copy of the trackable error as an error.
+  AsError() error

   // Because returns a copy of the receiving error constructing a cause from
   // msg and args.